UFResearchComputing/git-training/Hands-on2.md

 nothing to commit, working directory clean [magitz@login2 planets]$
 ```

 You can see that the commit shows a summary of the commit.
 We changed 1 file and added 2 lines--in my case anyway, I added a blank line after the line of text. `git status` shows that we are 1 commit ahead of the origin/master.
-And git again gives us helpful infomration about a command we might want to run: `git push`.
+And git again gives us helpful information about a command we might want to run: `git push`.
 Let's run that:

 ```bash
 [magitz@login2 planets]$ git push
 Counting objects: 4, done.